 This guide will walk you through the most suitable mortgage options available to EAD holders in the US.
 But first, for those who may not be familiar with it, let’s take a quick look at what an Employment Authorization Card is and why it plays a key role in qualifying for a home loan.

-1. Individuals with a valid Employment Authorization Document (EAD) can apply for a home loan in the US, similar to US citizens and green card holders.
+2. Individuals with a valid Employment Authorization Document (EAD) can also apply for a home loan in the US, similar to US citizens and green card holders.

 Table of Contents